socialmetrix/quantumpy/README.rst

 Quantumpy
 ======

-An ultra simple wrapper for Socialmetrix Quantum API, with basic functionality
+	An ultra simple wrapper for the Socialmetrix Quantum API, with basic functionality

 Usage
 -----